Prison Rape Elimination Act (PREA)

 All facilities/programs/offices (owned, operated, or contracted) must use the agency Policy 8.5, Special Incident Reporting, for the official reporting of sexual abuse and sexual harassment.

-The Office of Investigations will investigate all allegations of sexual abuse and sexual harassment, including third-party and anonymous reports, and notifies victims and/or other complainants of investigation outcome and any disciplinary or criminal sanctions, regardless of the source of the allegation.
+The Office of Investigations will investigate all allegations of sexual abuse and sexual harassment, including third-party and anonymous reports, and notify victims and/or other complainants of the investigation outcome and any disciplinary or criminal sanctions, regardless of the source of the allegation.

 RESPONSE PLANNING